 52, with its original Sakae engine.

-Displayed at Planes of Fame Museum in Chino, California.
-This Zero flys in their annual airshows, or during special events.
+This Zero is displayed at Planes of Fame Museum.
+Often, this Zero flys from Chino Airport for their annual airshow or for special events.

 Thank to Edward Maloney and Jim Long for additional information